NuevoFoundation/workshops/content/english/android-tictactoe/android-setup.md

 {{% /notice %}}

 ## Start Android Studio
-Once installed, open Android Studio to working on the app.
+Once installed, open Android Studio to work on the app.

 {{% notice tip %}}
 There are multiple ways to start the Android Studio application on your Windows computer, here are two methods: